dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-meta-fields.md

 As we can see, we can access the page data everywhere now!
 That's it already on how to use the module.

-## Generating a Sitemap with Non-Auth Routes
+## Generating a sitemap with non-auth routes

 A common use case of accessing page data is sitemap generation, especially conditionally adding entries to the sitemap.
 We will now configure `@nuxtjs/sitemap` to only add non-auth routes.
 So let's add the sitemap module via `npm install @nuxtjs/sitemap` and add it to our config: